vasudev89/Term2-MEE/MEE Session 10.md

 ## Regression
 - Y = c + mX => Linear
 - Y = c + m1\*X + M2\*X^2 => also Linear(Determined by Coefficients m1 and m2 not on X and X^2)

+## Int Rate and AD: The IS Curve(Contd)

+- Benchmark Eq: Y = Abar + c(1-t)Y - b * i
+- Variant: Y = alphaG (Incomplete)

+## Slope of IS Curve
+- Knowing slope of IS curve is most imp
+- Effectiveness of Monetory Policy in country
+- Determinants:
+	- b = responsiveness of invst spending to the int rate
+	- if b is large, small change in int rate will magnify Invst significantly
+	- IS will tend to a horizontal line
+	- if b is small, large change in int rate will not affect Invst significantly
+	- IS will tend to a vertical line